medranomiler/tech-blog/README.md

 - [Liscense](#license)

 ## Getting Started
-Visit the deployed app at this url: [?.herokuapp.com](https://?.herokuapp.com/)
+1. Visit the deployed app at this url: [the-tech-blog.herokuapp.com](https://the-tech-blog.herokuapp.com/)
+2. Sign Up
+3. Start blogging
+4. Leave a comment

 ## User Story
 - AS A developer who writes about tech